Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Increasingly, you may notice more salt products that have been laboratory tested for heavy metals, toxic chemicals, microplastics, and nanoplastics.
 After spending approximately 120 hours researching salts, Table 3 highlights the ones that stand out to me as being among the "cleanest" salts.

 Heavy metal contamination in salt is concerning.
 By selecting products with proven safety records, you can make informed choices and avoid the most contaminated salt products.
-Diamond Crystal Kosher Salt (Amazon affiliate link) is an excellent choice.
+Diamond Crystal Kosher Salt (Amazon affiliate link) is an excellent choice and will become my family's staple salt.
 For those requiring iodized salt, prioritize options tested for purity to enjoy its benefits without compromising safety.

 Diamond Crystal Kosher Salt earned a Ruan Living "Love" Sticker (upper left corner of the box).

-However, I expect things to change: environmental pollution might change the purity of the salt products in Table 3; new great clean salts may become available as manufacturers recognize the demand for clean, healthy salt; and additional testing will reveal conflicting data.
+I'd like to share that I expect things to change: environmental pollution might change the purity of the salt products in Table 3; new great clean salts may become available as manufacturers recognize the demand for clean, healthy salt; and additional testing will reveal conflicting data.
+I recognize that I don't have as much information on Diamond Crystal Kosher Salt as I do for other brands so more information may lead me to choose a different product.
 I will revisit this issue and share updates including through my Practical Nontoxic Living podcast.
 The best way to stay connected on any of my updates is to receive the Ruan Living newsletter or become a D-Tox Academy member to follow my latest product selections for my family.

 Image above is an excerpt from the Ruan Living Shopping Guides, which are included in the D-Tox Academy.
 Click here to learn more: D-Tox Academy.